Writing a Proposal

 Day of the Conference

-The 17th Annual Whitman Undergraduate Conference will take place in April 7, 2015.
+The 19th Annual Whitman Undergraduate Conference will take place on April 11, 2017.

-The conference runs from 9:00-5:00 and is divided into four general sessions and a poster session.
-General sessions run approximately 75 minutes.
+The conference runs from 9:00 a.m. to 5:00 p.m.
+It is divided into four panel sessions and a poster session.
+Panel sessions run approximately 75 minutes.
 The poster session occupies an hour (1:00-2:00) after lunch.
-Presenters in each of the four general sessions will be assigned a room and time slot.
-Presentations are loosely grouped by topic or discipline.
-These groupings are necessarily broad and do not suggest a close connection between the individual presentations.

-Time limits will be strictly enforced by moderators selected by the WUC Committee.
+Time limits will be strictly enforced by moderators selected by the WUC Organizing Committee.